 18. What are your greatest 3 challenges today?

 That is a good question….
 One of them would probably be keeping the morale up across the field in today’s economy.
 That is a huge challenge.
 Another would be communication.
 Even though we do so much to communicate, it is hard to get everybody on the same page because we don’t have two-way communication with every consultant each month.
-While it’s not a challenge, the biggest thing for me is making a difference, touching a person’s life when they are down, giving them the support they need and the voice to be a stronger, better person overall.
+While it’s not a challenge, the biggest thing for me is making a difference, touching a person’s life when they are down, and giving them the support they need and the voice to be a stronger, better person overall.

 19. What would you like your company to look like 5 years from now?

 I would hope that we would be bigger and stronger, but more importantly, I’d like us to have a great pulse in the US market.
 We would absolutely have more employees, with 5,000 to 6,000 consultants, but we’ll still be a “specialty teas” company.